 The main objective of the Plan is to assist eligible employees in accumulating savings for their retirement.
-The Plan fulfills its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIPP"), which is reviewed annually by the Plan Administrator, including the offering of a diversified selection of investment alternatives to its members.
+The Plan fulfills its primary objective by adhering to specific investment policies outlined in its Statement of Investment Policies and Procedures (the "SIPP"), which is reviewed annually by the Plan Administrator, including the offering of a diversified selection of investment alternatives to its members including broad categories of assets: money market, guaranteed investments, Canadian equities, foreign equities, fixed income, balance funds or target date funds.
 The Plan manages net assets by engaging knowledgeable investment managers who are charged with the responsibility of investing existing funds and new funds (current year's employee and employer contributions) in accordance with the instructions provided by the respective Plan members.
+The SIPP was established in March 2003 and last amended May 2018.

-Although there are no regulatory requirements relating to the level of net assets, the Plan is required to file annual financial statements with the Financial Services Commission of Ontario, under Section 76 of the Regulations to the Pension Benefits Act (Ontario).
+Although there are no regulatory requirements relating to the level of net assets, the Plan is required to file annual financial statements with the Financial Services Regulatory Authority of Ontario, under Section 76 of the Regulations to the Pension Benefits Act (Ontario).